 I used to schedule my posts with an app called Buffer, but it wasn’t as easy, convenient, or fast as CoSchedule.
 (And if I’m paying for it, it needs to be all three.)
 Check out the screen shot below and you’ll see how CoSchedule is an editorial calendar that directly interfaces with my WordPress blog.
 It gives me the ability to schedule my social media posts featuring my new (and old) blog posts at the same time I write my post.

-Here’s my calendar so far for October 2018:
+Here’s my calendar for an upcoming week:

 With CoSchedule, I not only schedule the posts ahead of time, but I also plan out my social media posts as well.
 A few cool features in the calendar: